MathiasJFejes/CityWalks3.0/CityWalks3.0/README.md

-# Ionic Blank Template
+# CityWalks application (front-end)

-An application using Apache Cordova, Ionic Framework, and Typescript.
+A walking application using Apache Cordova, Ionic Framework, AngularJS and javascript.
 Currently supporting iOS, Android and Windows 10.

-## Important!
-To learn more about Tools for Apache Cordova, visit this [link](https://taco.visualstudio.com/).

 ## Table of Contents
  - [Requirements](#requirements)